imamhulagur/The-Complete-Node.js-Developer-Course/readme.txt

 Debugging Node.js (Notes Apps)
 ******************************
-    1.console.log()->only goos to for one or two objects visualization 2.node debugger->node built in debugging tools integrated with chrome. just put 'debugger'-to pause the execution->and then analyse in dev tools to make it work we need to add 'inspect' before remaining command.
+    1.console.log()->only good to for one or two objects visualization 2.node debugger->node built in debugging tools integrated with chrome. just put 'debugger'-to pause the execution->and then analyse in dev tools to make it work we need to add 'inspect' before remaining command.